mightyZap1/e-Manual/docs/en/actuator/Mini12Lf/Datasheet/12Lf-xxPT-40_Datasheet.md

 | **MAX Position** | 43.2 | 43.7 | 44.2 | mm | |
 | **Stroke length** | | 40.0 | | mm | |

-⁕ If you need to set the minimum retracted position of multiple mightyZAPs exactly the same, please consult separately.
-⁕ Min / Max Position Calibration function of the manager software or parameter map can be used to synchronize Min / Max position values.

 ### 2.6 No Load Speed
 | Parameter | Min | Norm | Max | Unit | Note |
 | :--- | :--- | :--- | :--- | :--- | :--- |